kubernetes-retired/kubernetes-anywhere/README.md

 install anything else with `yum`.
 If you login with agent forwarding enabled (`ssh -A`), toolbox will pick it up, so you can clone your private repo!

-Besides all the usual things, such as VPC and ASG, this example features an EC2 Container Registry for storing [PKI container images](#containerized-provisioning-of-certificates--way-easier-then-ever).
+Besides all the usual things, such as VPC and ASG, this example features an EC2 Container Registry (ECR) for storing [PKI container images](#containerized-provisioning-of-certificates--way-easier-then-ever).
+ECR is currently available in `us-east-1`, `us-west-2` and `eu-west-1`.

 ## Launching a Multi-node Cluster (A General How-To)